freepik-company/searchruler/README.md

       {{ printf "Name: %s" $object.Name }}
       {{ printf "Description: %s" $object.Spec.Description }}
       {{ printf "Current value: %v" $value }}

+   # Custom metrics to extract from the elasticsearch response
+   # Just support for gauge custom metrics yet.
+  customMetrics:
+     # Custom metric name to create in the Prometheus server
+     - name: "searchrule_custom_metric"
+        # Custom metric help description
+       help: "Custom metric help description 2"
+        # Aggregations to extract the custom metric value from the elasticsearch response
+        # It must be a map with at least 2 values, the key and the value or doc_count
+        # GJson path to the aggregation value
+       aggregation_map: "last_15_days.buckets.0.status_codes.buckets"
+        # Custom metric labels
+       labels:
+          - name: "ip"
+            value: "key"
+          - name: "test"
+            value: "doc_count"
+          - name: "static_label"
+            value: "static_value"
+             # If the value is a static value not got from aggregation_map, set the staticValue field to true
+            staticValue: true
+        # Custom metric value to extract from the elasticsearch response
+       value: "doc_count"
 ```
 >[!TIP]
 > Underhood searchrule uses in `conditionField` field `GJson` library, so you can use whatever expression you